cardanoapi/hardfork-testing/migration.md

 ```hs
 {-# OPTIONS_GHC -fplugin-opt PlutusTx.Plugin:target-version=1.1.0 #-}
 ```
-In the case of parameterized V3 contracts, `PlutusTx.iftCodeDef` can directly be used, but again, if desired, the validator can be written in the following way by explicitly specifying `plcVersion110`:
+In the case of parameterized V3 contracts, `PlutusTx.liftCodeDef` can directly be used, but again, if desired, the validator can be written in the following way by explicitly specifying `plcVersion110`:

 ```hs
 configurableMarketValidator constructor =